-Functional type Location Function description

-Regional and City centre Hamilton Central Business District The primary centre in the region

-for commercial, civic and social

-activity.

-Primary sub-regional Te Rapa North Commercia A significant integrated retail

-centres Centre centre in the region, with

-relatively limited provision of

-non-retail economic and social

-Secondary sub-regional activity.

-centre Chartwell An integrated retail centre in the

-sub-region, with limited provision

-of non-retail economic and social

-activity.

-Town centres Cambridge Retail, administration, office and

-civic centres providing most

-Huntly commercial and servicing needs,

-Ngāruawāhia together with non-retail

-Raglan economic and social activity, to

-Te Kauwhata their urban and rural hinterland.
+Functional type Location Function description Long-term future function Regional and city centre Hamilton central business district The primary centre in the region for commercial, civic and social activity.
+Regional and city centre Primary sub- regional centre Te Rapa north commercial centre+ A significant integrated retail centre in the region, with relatively limited provision of non-retail economic and social activity.
+Metro centre (subject to the features in UFD- M67 being met, which will act as pre- conditions) Secondary sub- regional centre Chartwell An integrated retail centre in the sub-region, with limited provision of non-retail economic and social activity.
+Metro centre (subject to the features in UFD-M67 being met, which will act as pre-conditions) Town centres Cambridge Te Awamutu Ngāruawāhia Retail, administration, office and civic centres providing most commercial and servicing needs, together with non-retail economic and social activity, to their urban and rural hinterland.
+Metro centre (subject to the features in UFD-M67 being met, which will act as pre-conditions)